KiefBC/http-server/README.md

 - Developer experience
   - Stabilize header output order; Makefile and CI (fmt/vet/test).
   - Align `go.mod` Go version with the toolchain in use.

+## Phases

+See `progress.md` for phase-by-phase development notes and commit references.